Archierowe/guess_the_fruit/README.md

 #### Guess the fruit meets the parent's needs because:

--   Develpmental value.
+-   Developmental value.
 The game is designed to encourage visual and spatial awareness.
 -   Chidren of varying abilities can enjoy the game.
 -   Visually appealing and recognisable.
 -   Parents can reset the game.